Ace Combat 7: Skies Unknown: Reception

 Ace Combat 7 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 79% of critics.

 Famitsu magazine gave Ace Combat 7 a rating of 35/40, the highest of those reviewed in issue 1571.
-Eurogamer's John Linneman recommended the game as a return to form of the Ace Combat series, and praised its gameplay, graphics, music, plot, and VR mode, deeming it an "absolute must-play".
+Digital Foundry's John Linneman recommended the game as a return to form of the Ace Combat series, and praised its gameplay, graphics, music, plot, and VR mode, deeming it an "absolute must-play".
 Forbes contributor Ollie Barder gave the game a 9/10, saying "while it can be a demanding game at times, it is definitely a rewarding one", though he lamented the limited scope of the VR compatibility and opined that the inclusion of only three VR missions did not justify buying PlayStation VR.

 Eurogamer.it's Antonio Savino, Game Informer's Andrew Reiner, GameSpot's Edmond Tran, and GameRevolution's Jason Faulkner each gave Ace Combat 7 a rating of 8/10.
 Savino highlighted the game's graphics, sound, and music, though he noted that due to a lack of a "fairly convincing blur effect", things often felt "still", even at high speeds.
-Reiner highlighted its gameplay, sound, and presentation, but criticized the uneventful multiplayer experience and the campaign's "preposterous" plot, calling it "a Fast and the Furious story that is trying to be touching and serious, but it just doesn’t mesh".
+Reiner highlighted its gameplay, sound, and presentation, but criticized the uneventful multiplayer experience and the campaign's "preposterous" plot, calling it "a Fast and the Furious story that is trying to be touching and serious, but it just doesn't mesh".
 Tran praised the game as marking the series' return to form as well as its gameplay and VR experience, but noted the campaign had "tedious" missions with sparse checkpoints.
 Faulkner said the game had a "great story" with excellent graphics and a replayable multiplayer mode, though he lamented the absence of features from previous titles such as wingman commands or branching campaign missions, criticized the game's design as being "a bit too safe", and noted the VR mode lacked motion sickness safeguards, making it difficult to play through, though he added that it was worth it.

-IGN's Mike Epstein rated the game 7/10, approving of the graphics and overall gameplay experience, but criticizing its odd mission pacing, "convoluted" story with lengthy and unavoidable exposition, "poor communication of objectives", and "confusing controls", with his overall verdict stating that "It's enough to prove that there’s room for the [Ace Combat] series to make a comeback, though this game will be not the one to jumpstart it."
+IGN's Mike Epstein rated the game 7/10, approving of the graphics and overall gameplay experience, but criticizing its odd mission pacing, "convoluted" story with lengthy and unavoidable exposition, "poor communication of objectives", and "confusing controls", with his overall verdict stating that "It's enough to prove that there's room for the [Ace Combat] series to make a comeback, though this game will be not the one to jumpstart it.

 Kazutoki Kono, responding to Epstein's IGN review on Twitter, criticized him for using Normal controls, which are basic and designed for newcomers, instead of Expert controls, which are more realistic and offer more control.
 Barder agreed with Kono and suggested that using Normal controls "just makes the game harder"; similarly, Faulkner noted that newcomers picking Normal "could accidentally play through the whole game [...] with controls that prevent them from getting the most out of the game".